BBC Television Shakespeare: Reception

 Corinna Adam in the Listener enjoyed the satirical characters of the court lords and found Pryce succeeded in the transition from a man "melting with delight at his own generosity" to "the bitterest man on earth".
 Cecil Smith, in the Los Angeles Times, agreed that Pryce played Timon skillfully in an "impeccable production", and Miller had "turned in an absorbing work of television".
 John J. O'Connor, in the New York Times, agreed that Pryce was "remarkably in control" and praised Rodway, Shrapnel, and Welsh among a "uniformly splendid" cast.
 David Richards in the Washington Post also found Pryce's performance "bold".
 Like several reviewers, he noted that Diana Dors, playing Timandra, had been the UK's answer to Marilyn Monroe in the 1950s.

 Nancy Banks-Smith, in the Guardian, lauded the experience like "finding a brand new Shakespeare play in the attic".
 While noting that Shakespeare's original text was not that moving, Banks-Smith found this the best Shakespearean production on television since Trevor Nunn's Macbeth, with Bird particularly funny and Rodway finding "active, glittering malice".
 In the London Times, Anthony Masters considered Timon a high point of the series and perfectly suited to television.
 He enjoyed Stephen Oliver's "exquisite cod-Monteverdi music, and the performances by Thomas and Cossins.
 Playing Timon as someone who gets his self-worth from his largesse was a solid acting decision that made more sense of the violence of his reaction when things change.
 In the latter scenes, the production came "briefly within touching distance of Lear".
-G.M.
-Pearce, in Cahiers Élisabéthains, found Pryce well-suited to the role, although sometimes the clarity of his diction was lost to his "volcanic intensity".
+G. M. Pearce, in Cahiers Élisabéthains, found Pryce well-suited to the role, although sometimes the clarity of his diction was lost to his "volcanic intensity".
 Rodway's performance, in control of his emotions, was an effective contrast.
-Pearce liked Dors' comic talent but did not think Fortune and Bird succeeded as comic relief.
+Pearce liked Dors's comic talent but did not think Fortune and Bird succeeded as comic relief.
 Miller failing to do much to clarify the messy last act just emphasised the weakness of the original play.